autistic-symposium/mev-toolkit/keeperDAO/MEV-at-KeeperDAO.md

 ### Arbitrage opportunity

 * Results from a difference in prices between the same asset, listed on different DEXes.
-* A transaction that makes the right swaps along the right arbritage route will end up with profit.
+* A transaction that makes the right swaps along the right arbitrage route will end up with profit.

 ### Keepers